emmagamma/qlock/README.md

 2. Encrypted content is saved with a `.qlock` extension
 3. A second key is derived from your password using Argon2
 4. The file key is encrypted with the password-derived key
-5. The encrypted key and associated metadata are stored in `qlock_metadata.json`
+5. The encrypted key and associated metadata are stored in `.qlock_metadata/`

 > ℹ️ The password-derived key is never stored — and neither is your password.
+The ciphertext of the file key is stored, but not the file key itself.
 During decryption, qlock re-derives the password key on-the-fly using the password you provide.
-That key is then used to decrypt the file key (stored in qlock_metadata.json), which is finally used to decrypt the contents of your .qlock file.
+That key is then used to decrypt the file key (stored in `.qlock_metadata/`), which is finally used to decrypt the contents of your .qlock file.

 Stored metadata includes: